configurator/git-utils/README.md

 Simply clone this repository, and put it in your path.
 Make sure bash considers the `git-*` files executable.

+To enable bash completion, copy or link the files from this repository's `bash_completion.d` to `/etc/bash_completion.d`.
+An install script, `install-git-utils-bash-completion`, is provided for convenience.

 ### Utilities

 Command             | Description